PracticalParticle/GuardianSafe/README.md

 The implementation centers around three core components:

 - **SecureOwnable**: A base contract providing secure ownership management with timelock and recovery features
-- **MultiPhaseSecureOperation**: A library implementing core security logic for multi-phase operations
+- **StateAbstraction**: A library implementing core security logic for multi-phase operations
 - **GuardianAccountAbstraction**: The main implementation contract that extends SecureOwnable

 ## Key Features